farleysm8909/farleysm8909.github.io/readme.txt

 - Used both flexbox (throughout) and CSS grid (in contact.html) for website layout
 - Used CSS transitions (button hovers, images on homepages)

+What I changed since the final demo on Sunday:
+- I fixed the code in graphics.js so that "data" returns a function instead of having an object for a value.
+Thank you for sharing the link (https://vuejs.org/v2/guide/components.html) so I could learn more about this.

 If you would like to see how I went above and beyond for this project each week, note the following weekly summaries: